Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Find all throws declarations of an exception type in method signatures.'
-It specifies the verb ('find'), resource ('throws declarations'), and scope ('in method signatures'), and distinguishes itself from siblings by highlighting its JDT-UNIQUE nature, which is not available in LSP.
+The description clearly states 'Find all throws declarations of an exception type in method signatures.'
+It specifies the verb (find) and resource (throws declarations), distinguishing it from siblings like find_catch_blocks.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.